 Subject Source: Art & Architecture Thesaurus

 Overview This collection documents several generations of the Waring family, mainly through financial records and correspondence.
-Some materials related to Thomas Waring's time as Superintendent of the Cooper Hospital in Camden, NJ.
+Some materials related to Thomas Waring's time as Superintendent of the Cooper Hospital in Camden, New Jersey.

-Scope and Content note This collection is comprised of the financial records of the Whitall family: Israel Franklin Whitall, J.F.
+Overview This collection is comprised of the financial records of the Whitall family: Israel Franklin Whitall, J.F.
 Whitall, Mary C. Whitall, John Mickle Whitall.
 The volumes of account books generally record deposits, withdrawals for payments for goods and services, and account balances.
-Receipt books generally record payments made for goods and services.

 Abstract James Wood (1839-1925) was “interested in education, philanthropy, in the various branches of agriculture, in archaeology, history, Indian lore, anthropology, science, in prison reform and above all, in the Bible and religion,” (ABS, 2).
 He was also a business man, serving as President of the Genesee Salt Company in Piffard, New York.
 The James Wood papers are divided into twelve series: “Biographical Material:” “Agriculture;” Business and Financial Material;” “Collected Quaker Material;”...

-Scope and Content note This collection is comprised of the records of the Woodbrookers in America, including: the organization's correspondence, member lists, meeting minutes, and the records of the treasurer.
+Overview The collection is comprised of the records of the Woodbrookers in America, and includes the organization's correspondence, member lists, meeting minutes, and the records of the treasurer.

 Overview Andrew H. Woods (1872 – 1956) became vice president of Canton College in Canton, China in 1899.
 He maintained his association with Canton College throughout the Boxer Rebellion and the dethronement of the Manchu Dynasty.
 Woods moved back and forth between China and the United States with his wife, Fanny Sinclair, who graduated from Bryn Mawr in 1901.
 In 1929, the couple and their children settled in Iowa.
 In Iowa, Woods worked as a professor and practitioner of neurology and psychology. ...